-In recent years, Ryanair's revenues have been denominated primarily in two currencies, the euro and the U.K. pound sterling.
-The euro and the U.K. pound sterling accounted for approximately 68% and 21%, respectively, of Ryanair's total revenues in fiscal year 2023 (2022: 73% and 17% respectively).
+In recent years, Ryanair's revenues have been denominated primarily in two currencies, the euro and the U.K. pound sterling accounted for approximately 68% and 21%, respectively, of Ryanair's total revenues in fiscal year 2023 (2022: 73% and 17% respectively).
 As Ryanair reports its results in euro, the Company is not exposed to any material currency risk as a result of its euro-denominated activities.
 Ryanair's operating expenses are primarily euro, U.K. pounds sterling and U.S. dollars.
 Ryanair's operations can be subject to significant direct exchange rate risks between the euro and the U.S. dollar because a significant portion of its operating costs (particularly those related to fuel purchases) is incurred in U.S. dollars, while practically none of its revenues are denominated in U.S. dollars.
-Appreciation of the euro against the U.S. dollar positively impacts Ryanair's operating income because the euro equivalent of its U.S. dollar operating costs decreases, while depreciation of the euro against the U.S. dollar negatively impacts operating income.
-It is Ryanair's policy to hedge a significant portion of its exposure to fluctuations in the exchange rate between the U.S. dollar and the euro.
+Appreciation of the euro against the U.S. dollar positively impacts Ryanair's operating income because the euro equivalent of its U.S. dollar operating costs decreases, while depreciation of the euro against the U.S. dollar negatively impacts operating income because the euro equivalent of its exposure to fluctuations in the exchange rate between the U.S. dollar and the euro.
 From time to time, Ryanair hedges its operating cashflows in U.K. pound sterling.
 Ryanair may choose to sell surplus U.K. pound sterling cash flows for euro after satisfying its U.K. pound sterling obligations.